maqsudtolipov/guess-my-number--js-course/README.md

 ![screenshot](https://www.maqsud.me/img/portfolio/guess-my-number.png)

 A simple game in javascript 🏐.
-In this game you should find the hidden number and you wim 🏆.
+In this game you should find the hidden number and you win 🏆.
 Can you best my highscore - 17?

 ## Built With